-- Paid Leave refers to times that an employee is not working but is paid by the College.
-Payment may be full payment of salary, or partial payment.
+Time that an employee is not working but is paid by the College.
+Payment may be full payment of salary or partial payment.
 Examples include Administrative Leave, Jury Duty, Public Board or Commission Leave, Voting Leave and Military Leave.

 A. Leave with Pay

 Regular and term employees are eligible to apply for Leave with Pay.
 Temporary, occasional, and on-call employees are not eligible.